thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 See more information about the release, as well as support information for the product.

+- See more release notes, such as *Known Issues and Limitations*, in Release notes for Red Hat Advanced Cluster Management.

+- Get an overview of Red Hat Advanced Cluster Management from the Welcome to Red Hat Advanced Cluster Management for Kubernetes topic.

+- See the Multicluster architecture topic to learn more about major components of the product.

+- See support information and more in the Red Hat Advanced Cluster Management Troubleshooting.

+- Access the open source *Open Cluster Management* community for interaction, growth, and contributions from the open community.
+To get involved, see open-cluster-management.io.

 ## Fixed issues for Red Hat Advanced Cluster Management